lgonzalezrouco/pti/cicd/CICD.md

 	    - docker rm carrental
 ```

-*NOTE: For a list of configuration options in .gitlab-ci.yml, see the GitLab [CI/CD Pipeline Configuration Reference](https://docs.gitlab.com/ee/ci/yaml/index.html).

-3) Push the Docker image to the GitLab Container Registry
+3) Push the Docker image to a registry

+Ideally you would push the image to the GitLab Container Registry but it's not enabled for the FIB's GitLab.
+Let's try it by launching a local registry.
+In the terminal type:
-First go to Settings >

-Package Registry >
+	docker run -d -p 5000:5000 --restart=always --name registry registry:2

+*NOTE: See [this](https://docs.docker.com/registry/deploying/) form more information about launching a registry server.*

+Now change .gitlab-ci.yml this way:

 ```
 	build:
   script:
       - docker build  -t carrental myapp
 	test:
 	  script:
 	    - docker run --name carrental -d -p 8080:8080 -p 8443:8443 carrental